Tysons Corner Center: 21st century

 In 2013, Tysons Corner Center was assessed for $1 billion, making it by far the most valuable property in the metropolitan area.

 On January 19, 2020, the Lord & Taylor anchor store closed.
 On December 28, 2021, Macerich, the mall development firm, announced plans to redevelop the empty store into either a 330-foot, 540,000 square feet office tower, or a 400-foot tower with a mix of office and residential space.
 Both options would include 50,000 square feet of retail centered around the plaza.

 The mall's L.L.
 Bean store closed on January 17, 2022.
 Macerich reconstructed the space into multiple smaller in-line stores.

 On May 19, 2023, Apple relocated to a new location in the mall, on the 22nd anniversary of the first store's opening.

 By 2023, Tyson's Corner Center had announced several new additions.
 Among them are UpWest, Kendra Scott, Everlane, Primark, Purple, Oak + Fort, CAMP, ThirdLove, The Lexus Experience, Lovisa, Cotton On, Dr. Martens, in addition to entirely new store formats for the Apple Store and Lululemon Athletica.

+In February, 2026, Dick’s Sporting Goods announced that they would be opening one of their large format Dick’s House of Sport stores within the former Lord & Taylor anchor space.
+The plan to redevelop the Lord & Taylor anchor space into an office or retail and office tower was scrapped in favor of Dick’s House of Sport which has been opening stores across the United States as part of a major expansion.